gombibi/gombibi/README.md

 ### Hi there 👋

 - 🔭 I wanna be a professional web developer.
-- 🚀 I'm good at Java, Spring.
+- 🚀 I'm good at Vue3, Java, Spring Boot.
-- 🌱 I’m currently learning Spring Boot, JPA.
+- 🌱 I’m currently learning React.

 - 📫 How to reach me: bb.style.on@gmail.com